 Red Wings retire Kelly's jersey, beat Maple Leafs 3-2 in OT

+Red Wings retire Kelly's jersey, beat Maple Leafs 3-2 in OTDetroit Red Wings defenseman Danny DeKeyser celebrates his goal in overtime of an NHL hockey game against the Toronto Maple Leafs, Friday, Feb.
+1, 2019, in Detroit.
+(AP Photo/Paul Sancya)

+DETROIT (AP) -- The Detroit Red Wings had two reasons to celebrate and a possible cause for concern.

-DETROIT — Danny DeKeyser scored 2:40 into overtime, lifting the Detroit Red Wings to a 3-2 win over the Toronto Maple Leafs on Friday night.
+Danny DeKeyser scored 2:40 into overtime, lifting Detroit to a 3-2 win over the Toronto Maple Leafs on Friday night after it retired Red Kelly's jersey.

+Early in overtime, though, Red Wings star Dylan Larkin skated off the ice after grabbing at the right side of his abdomen.
+Detroit coach Jeff Blashill said Larkin will travel to Ottawa for the team's next game, adding he doesn't know whether Larkin will be able to play with his upper-body injury.

-The Red Wings retired Red Kelly's No. 4 during a pregame ceremony, making his jersey the eighth to go up in the rafters along with all-time greats such as Gordie Howe, Steve Yzerman and Nicklas Lidstrom.
-Kelly was the first Norris Trophy winner in 1954, honouring the NHL's top defenceman .
+The Red Wings honored Kelly during a pregame ceremony, making his No. 4 jersey the eighth to go up in the rafters along with all-time greats such as Gordie Howe, Steve Yzerman and Nicklas Lidstrom.
+Kelly was the first Norris Trophy winner in 1954, honoring the NHL's top defenseman.
 The Hall of Famer won four Stanley Cups with Detroit and four more with the Maple Leafs, who previously retired his number.

+''Anytime you can see a guy's number go up into the rafters, it's a very special moment,'' Red Wings goaltender Jimmy Howard said after making 19 saves.

+The Red Wings went ahead for a third time in overtime, setting off a celebration on a night in which fans for both teams cheered and jeered.

+''The atmosphere was great, just like it always is when they are here,'' said Detroit's Gustav Nyquist, who broke a scoreless tie midway through the second period. ''We have a lot of fans and they have a lot of fans and it's always crazy.''

-Dylan Larkin scored a tiebreaking goal on a power play with 6:27 left in the third and Patrick Marleau had a goal to make it 2-all with 2:19 remaining in regulation.
+Larkin scored a tiebreaking goal on a power play with 6:27 left in the third, putting him a goal away from matching his career high of 23 goals.
+Patrick Marleau had a goal to make it 2-all with 2:19 remaining in regulation, giving him two points in the game.

-Early in overtime, Larkin skated off the ice after grabbing at the right side of his abdomen.

-Detroit's Gustav Nyquist broke a scoreless tie midway through the second and Auston Matthews tied it late in the period.

-Jimmy Howard made 19 saves for the Red Wings.
-Frederik Andersen stopped 30 shots for the Maple Leafs.
+Auston Matthews tied the game late in the period and Frederik Andersen stopped 30 shots for the Maple Leafs.

 Both teams were coming off a long break, playing for the first time in more than a week after a bye week and the All-Star break.